lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 </p>

 # Verizon FSD to Google Calendar v0.1.8
-Verizon FSD to Google Calendar is a Chrome extension that is designed to convert new work orders entered into Verizon's Field Service Dispatch platform to events in Google Calendar and format them accordingly, removing the need for double entry.
+Verizon FSD to Google Calendar is an extension for Chrome/Opera/OperaGX that is designed to convert new jobs entered into Verizon Connect Reveal's Field Service Dispatch platform to Events in Google Calendar with one click.
+These Events can be formatted based on whatever criteria/data points you specify, including those that Field Service Dispatch does not track, such as billing information.
+This eliminates the need for double entry, gives the end user much more control over both the type, and the granularity of data visible for each individual job, and, ultimately, consolidates all data for a week's worth of jobs in such a way that it can: 1.
+Be viewed within a single screen, and 2.
+Be interpreted and applied to the service call process quickly, easily, and without the need for any clicking or page navigation.

+## Before You Install
+**To be clear, this extension effectively hijacks Google Calendar's "quick add" function, turning Google Calendar (a scheduling app), into a data viewer, which is not something it was ever designed to be.
+If your business is already using Google Calendar as your default scheduling application, then this extension will require substantial legwork to get up and running, and probably isn't the solution you're looking for.**

 ## Prerequisites
 [Tampermonkey 4.10+](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)